What is a Fresnel light and how do you use one?

 While technically sound, Fresnel lighting can also give your content an artier vibe.
 Throwing a wide Fresnel light onto a product or smaller subject can make for a more interesting composition.
 Fresnel lights are often hung on a rig or fixed to a stand, as they’re heavy, awkward to operate, and hot to the touch when in use.

 Fresnel lights can give your content diversity, depth, color.
 Music can do the same.
-Check out Epidemic Sound’s catalog of more than 40,000 tracks and 90,000 sound effects below.
+Check out Epidemic Sound’s catalog of more than 50,000 tracks and 200,000 unique sound effects and variations below.

 Are Fresnel lights hard or soft?